 - But, 76% of all substance abuse treatment facilities have some form of payment assistance

 Are you looking for a treatment fit for your needs, but lack health insurance or can’t afford to pay the full price of treatment?
-Go to the Find Treatment section at the top of our page, or visit SAMHSA’s Substance Abuse Treatment Facility Locator.
+Go to the Find Treatment section at the top of our page, or visit SAMHSA’s Substance Abuse Treatment Facility Locator for more options.

 To the best of our knowledge, we estimate outpatient treatment to cost, on average, about $135 per day.
 But to be honest, there is very little information currently published on outpatient treatment program costs.
-Although less expensive than cost for inpatient treatment, high quality IOP treatment programs aren’t inexpensive.
+Still, IOPs are less expensive than inpatient treatment.
+But, you shouldn’t be afraid to spend your money on a high quality IOP treatment program.

-Here is a list of factors that influence the final cost:
+The range of cost for inpatient programs varies because a few factors play into overall pricing/ Here is a list of the main factors that can influence the final cost:

-- geographical positioning (major urban areas are more expensive)
+- Geographical location of the clinic (major urban areas are more expensive than rural clinics).

 Even though it’s far less-expensive than inpatient rehab, the reality is that outpatient care can still be quite expensive.
-Depending on the length of the program, addiction treatment can cost thousands of dollars prices vary widely.
+Depending on the length of the program, addiction treatment can cost thousands of dollars per treatment episode.
+Still, prices vary widely.

 1. Check your health insurance.